hhanh00/docs/content/hg/index.md

 }
 ```

+1. Reply MUST be a valid JSON object
+  - data field MAY be omitted.
+It defaults to "".
+  - assets field MAY be omitted.
+It defaults to [].
+  - followup field MAY be omitted.
+It defaults to [].
 1. Paragraphs SHOULD begin with `<p>`.
 (The first paragraph MAY not have it)
 1. Assets MUST be images or videos
 1. References to assets MUST be `[[Asset-#]]`.
 The `#` is the